johnwcowan/r7rs-work/Twinjo.md

 and the binary rules don't conform to either of the usual subsets ASN.1 Canonical Encoding Rules (CER) or ASN.1 Distinguished Encoding Rules (DER)
-Arentheis provides effectively unlimited extensibility and attempts to maintain a balance between ease and efficiency for both reading and writing.
+Twinjo provides effectively unlimited extensibility and attempts to maintain a balance between ease and efficiency for both reading and writing.